Add observations through the REST API

 python3 add_observations.py

-Note:If the script returns an error message that the SSL certificate verification failed, make sure that a trusted certificate has been added to your sensor or console.
+Note:If the script returns an error message that the TLS certificate verification failed, make sure that a trusted certificate has been added to your sensor or console.
 Alternatively, you can add the verify=False option to bypass certificate verification.
-However, this method is not secure and not recommended.
+However, this method is not secure and is not recommended.
 The following code sends an HTTP GET request without certificate verification:

 requests.get(url, headers=headers, verify=False)

-Last modified 2024-02-23
+Last modified 2024-09-04